Billionaire Liberal Activist Tom Steyer Will Not Run For President In 2020

 "This is the biggest issue in American politics today," Steyer said of impeachment efforts.
 "We have a lawless president in the White House who is eroding our democracy and it is only going to get worse."

 Steyer had been staffing up for a run, even finding a potential campaign manager and lining up possible staff.
-And his announcement in Iowa, the site of the first caucus, seemed to indicate he was leaning toward a bid, and he had visited other early primary states.
+His announcement in Iowa, the site of the first caucus, seemed to indicate he was leaning toward a bid, and he had visited other early primary states.

-Steyer has recently turned his attention to building momentum for removing Trump from office, and he will redouble those efforts, pledging another $40 million for 2019 for TV and digital ads, town halls, an "impeachment summit" later this month and other grassroots efforts.
-During the 2018 election cycle, he put $120 million behind his "Need to Impeach" initiative, running digital and TV ads urging Democratic lawmakers to act, and working to help elect Democrats in the November midterms.
+Steyer has recently turned his attention to building momentum for removing Trump from office, and he will redouble those efforts, pledging an additional $40 million for 2019 for TV and digital ads, town halls, an "impeachment summit" later this month and other grassroots efforts.
+During the 2018 election cycle, he put $120 million behind his "Need to Impeach" initiative, running digital and TV ads urging Democratic lawmakers to act and working to help elect Democrats in the November midterms.

 The 61-year-old activist and philanthropist, who made much of his money through hedge funds and investments, has long supported a variety of liberal causes — particularly raising awareness of climate change and targeting "science deniers" through his NextGen America organization.